At0kSharma/instapark/README.md

 ## Usage

---Open the Instapark app on your device or emulator.
+-Open the Instapark app on your device or emulator.
---Navigate through the onboarding screens using the next button or skip button to proceed to the login/signup screen.
+-Navigate through the onboarding screens using the next button or skip button to proceed to the login/signup screen.
---Log in or sign up using your email and password, or use the sign-in with Google option.
+-Log in or sign up using your email and password, or use the sign-in with Google option.
---Verify your email address if prompted.
+-Verify your email address if prompted.
---Explore the home screen with bottom navigation buttons to browse products and categories.
+-Explore the home screen with bottom navigation buttons to browse products and categories.

 ## Contributing

 Contributions are welcome!
 Please follow the guidelines

-##License
+## License

 This project is licensed under the MIT License.